robert-harbison/embed-cards/README.md

     - build - Builds the server.
     - build:start - Builds and starts the server using the buld and start scripts.
     - gendocs - Generate API documentation

+# Notes To Developers
+    - Type npm install to run the force resolve to fix the braces npm package vulnerability.

 ### Notes To Self
 TODO: